RemigiusL/Testcafe-Keyword-Driven/README.md

 ![report-sample](https://sites.google.com/site/testingbulletin/_/rsrc/1461315924116/selenium/selenium-frameworks/keyword-driven-framework/5%20column.png)

-## installation
+## To install this TestCafe Keyword-Driven Framework

 - run the command `npm i keyword_driven`.

 ## Usage

-- add to the testcafe command-line the following option to run the script:
+- add to the testcafe command-line the following options:

 ```sh
 testcafe chrome ./path-to-tests/*(.js)
 ```

-## execution
+## To execute the solution

        - Ensure that Node.js and npm are installed on your computer and run the following command:.